mpiccirilli/Rlinkedin/README.md

 ## May 12th API Changes

 On May 12th 2015 LinkedIn changed the availability for most of their API endpoints.
 In order to gain full access to the API, you must apply to their [Partnership Program](https://developer.linkedin.com/partner-programs).
-You can find detailed information regarding what endpoints are still openly available in their [Transaction Guide](https://developer.linkedin.com/support/developer-program-transition).
+You can find detailed information regarding what endpoints are still openly available in their [Transition Guide](https://developer.linkedin.com/support/developer-program-transition).

 **Regarding this R package, the following lists cover which functions are and are not available for *non-partners*.**  If I gain access to their partnership program I will update the package accordingly.